Chart Color Schemes

 Delacombe ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

 Delacombe's cultural diversity was found to be below average, with 90.1% of its population being citizens, 88.5% born in Australia, and 92.0% speaking English only at home.
-Christianity was the main religion in Delacombe, comprising 41.1% of people.
-The most notable overrepresentation was in the 'Other' category, which made up 1.8% of the population compared to 1.0% across Rest of Vic.
+Christianity is the predominant religion in Delacombe, comprising 41.1% of the population.
+Notably, the 'Other' category makes up 1.8% of the population, higher than the regional average of 1.0%.

 Frequently Asked Questions - Diversity